-Responses from civil society groups were limited given the time constraints for the consultations and further consultations are required during the Hub's establishment phase.
-In general, language used in discussions on NDCs is inaccessible to many stakeholders that are not regularly engaged in UNFCCC processes.
+Responses from civil society groups were limited given the time constraints for the consultations and further consultations with this group are required during the Hub's establishment phase.
+In general, language used in discussions on NDCs is inaccessible to many stakeholders (civil society, the general public) that are not regularly engaged in UNFCCC processes.

-Feedback received from CSOs indicated a strong desire to ensure that NDC implementation processes are socially and gender inclusive and that requires CSO presence on the governance mechanism for the Regional Pacific NDC Hub.
-Pacific NDCs are generally relatively weak on social and gender analysis and it is unclear the extent to which gender specialists and women's groups fed in to the development of NDCs.
+Feedback received from Civil Society Organisations (CSOs) indicated a strong desire to ensure that NDC implementation processes are socially and gender inclusive and that requires CSO presence on the governance mechanisms for the Regional Pacific NDC Hub.
+Pacific NDCs are generally relatively weak on social and gender analysis and the extent to which gender specialists and women's groups fed in to the development of NDCs is unclear.
 Going forward, CSOs highlight that including diverse representation as part of the governance and implementation mechanisms for all NDCs is critical.

-The energy sector is largely a male dominated profession and in promoting women's economic empowerment it is vital that women are given equal access to training and skills development to support a growing renewable energy industry.
+The energy sector is largely a male dominated profession and in promoting women's economic empowerment it is vital that women are given equal access to training and skills development to support a growing sustainable energy industry.
+The same consideration to decent and green job creation being equally accessible to men and women should be taken into account when NDCs are reviewed and enhanced and other sectors (transport, forestry, etc.) are included.

 The Regional Pacific NDC Hub should ensure that adequate time and resources are available to consult more broadly with CSOs during the establishment stage of the Hub.
-In particular, language used in fora such as the NDC Dialogue can make them seem irrelevant to every day hardships facing Pacific Islanders - including access to energy, water, health services etc - and yet these issues are highlight relevant for NDCs.
+In particular, language used in fora such as the NDC Dialogue can make them seem irrelevant to every day hardships facing Pacific Islanders - including access to energy, water, health services etc - and yet these issues are relevant for NDCs.
 Removing jargon from these processes and the Hub design was also strongly recommended.

-6. Proposed governance and institutional arrangements
+6. Proposed institutional arrangements

-Core partners: SPC, SPREP, GGGI and GIZ in association with the NDC Partnership Support Unit and UNFCCC
+Core partners: SPC, SPREP, GGGI and GIZ in association with the NDC Partnership Support Unit.
+The involvement of the Pacific Private Sector Organization (PIPSO) is under discussion.

-The facilitation of the establishment of the Hub has been supported by SPC, SPREP, GIZ, GGGI, the NDC Partnership Support Unit and the UNFCCC in close collaboration with countries and other stakeholders.
+The facilitation of the establishment of the Hub has been a collaborative effort of SPC, SPREP, GIZ, GGGI and the NDC Partnership Support Unit in close collaboration with countries, development agencies and other stakeholders.